DataDog/datadog-cloud-resource-tagger/README.md

 * --changed-files: only run the tagger on the specified comma separated list of absolute filepaths
 * --include-resource-types: specify the comma separated resource types to tag and skip all others ie `--include-resource-types="aws_s3_bucket,gcp_compute_instance"`
 * --include-providers: specify the comma separated list of providers to tag and skip all others ie `--include-providers="aws,gcp"`

-You may need to run `sudo launchctl config user path "$(brew --prefix)/bin:${PATH}"` and relaunch your terminal if running on MacOS Mountain Lion or later.
-See [this](https://docs.brew.sh/FAQ#my-mac-apps-dont-find-homebrew-utilities) for more information.